-You can see how this mum acknowledged her little one’s confusion, explained what was happening and modelled the calm acceptance of some difficult feelings (her son’s fear that the toys would be taken away, his frustration and his likely sense of feeling overwhelmed).
+Can you see how this mum acknowledged her little one’s confusion, explained what was happening and modelled the calm acceptance of some difficult feelings – her son’s fear that the toys would be taken away, his frustration and his likely sense of feeling overwhelmed?

 By doing this, she reinforced the message that his feelings mattered and that his feelings about the situation were ok.
 She also reassured him that his tricky feelings, which felt overwhelming to him, could be calmly felt and managed and showed him how this could be done by talking about them.

 Through this experience of co-regulation, Jack is developing emotional literacy.
 He is also, with his mum’s help, building the foundations of the emotional regulation skills he will use throughout his life.

 Because of these experiences, as he grows, it’s likely Jack will be able to:

 - understand what emotions he is feeling and why:

 You might be wondering how all this emphasis on their own feelings helps children relate well to other people.
 Isn’t this kind of thing likely to make a child self-centred and overly-focused on his own feelings?

 You might think so but that’s actually not what happens.